Cheshire Phoenix

 The Cheshire Phoenix are an English professional basketball team based in Ellesmere Port, Cheshire.
-Founded in 1984, they are members of the Super League Basketball and play their home games at the Cheshire Oaks Arena.
+Founded in 1984, they are members of Super League Basketball and play their home games at the Cheshire Oaks Arena.
 From 1993 until 2015 the team was based in Chester, where they enjoyed their most success.
-Under previous ownership, the team was known as Cheshire Jets, but due to financial difficulties the franchise was withdrawn from the League in November 2012 and reformed as the Phoenix.
+Under previous ownership, the team was known as the Cheshire Jets, but due to financial difficulties the franchise was withdrawn from the league in November 2012 and reformed as the Phoenix.
 The team's head coach is Ben Thomas.

-The Phoenix have won two BBL championships, one BBL playoffs, two BBL Cups, and six BBL Trophies.
-Home games of the Phoenix are played in the Cheshire Oaks Arena, which holds capacity for a maximum of 1,400 people.
+The Phoenix have won two BBL championships, one BBL playoffs title, two BBL Cups, and six BBL Trophies.
+Home games are played at the Cheshire Oaks Arena, which has a capacity of 1,400.

 Franchise history

 Origin

-The team was first formed from the ruins of the Ellesmere Port team, the St Saviour's in 1984.
-The team was initially named after their sponsors 'Motocraft Centre Ellesmere Port'.
-However, after the loss of their sponsor, they renamed themselves Ellesmere Port Jets.
+The team was first formed from the ruins of the Ellesmere Port team, St Saviour's, in 1984.
+The team was initially named after their sponsors, Motocraft Centre Ellesmere Port.
+However, after the loss of their sponsor, they renamed themselves the Ellesmere Port Jets.

 The Jets were admitted to NBL Division 2 in 1986 and finished last in their first season, with just a single victory.
 Edging up to seventh in 1987–88, they then changed their name to Cheshire Jets, though still continuing to play in Ellesmere Port.
 They continued a steady mid-table development until, in 1991, they won the divisional title despite suffering five defeats.
 The same year, the Jets moved up into the BBL joining in with Britain's elite basketball teams.
 Later however, the arena in Ellesmere Port became unsuitable, and so in 1993 the Jets were forced to move to Chester, and into the Northgate Arena.
 The move was reflected in another name change to the Chester Jets.

 The real turning point for the Jets came in 1996, when the application of the Bosman ruling to basketball resulted in the departure of many of the top English players to European clubs, and the BBL changed its eligibility rule to entitle teams to use five non-national players.

 Trans-Atlantic recruitment by coach and co-owner Mike Burton resulted in a team which finished fifth in the League table in 1997.
 Subsequent seasons have seen their best-ever performances in 2002 (Northern Conference Champions) and 2003 (3rd in the re-unified League), and a string of successes in the BBL trophy (4-times winners, from 2001 to 2004), culminating in the League Championship in 2005.